tgraham-antenna/markupuk-2021-paper/fork.md

 ## Overview

 This projects allows you to:
-- Edit the paper online using Oxygen XML Web Author
+- Edit the paper online using Oxygen XML Web Author (https://www.oxygenxml.com/xml_web_author.html).
-- See a preview of the generated PDF that is automatically generated each time you commit
+- See a preview of the generated PDF that is automatically generated each time you commit using Netlify (https://netlify.com).
-- Download an archive with the paper and all the supporting files
+- Download an archive with the paper and all the supporting files.

 ## How it works